 Philip, who had four children with the queen, had reportedly been angry to learn, after his wife's accession, that his children would never bear his last name, according to a 2012 biography of the queen by author Sally Bedell Smith.

-"I'm nothing but a bloody amoeba," a resentful Philip reportedly said.
+"I'm nothing but a bloody amoeba," Philip reportedly said, according to the book.
 "I am the only man in the country not allowed to give his name to his own children."

 Although they didn't bear his surname, Philip took a very active role in the upbringing of his children -- Charles, Anne, Andrew and Edward -- and was very protective of both his family and the family business into which he married.

-He also accompanied Queen Elizabeth on all 251 of her official overseas visits, according to the palace.
+He was by Elizabeth's side on all 251 of the official overseas visits she made before Philip passed away, according to the palace.

-For Prince Philip's 90th birthday in 2011, Queen Elizabeth II made him a lord high admiral.
+For Philip's 90th birthday in 2011, the queen made him a lord high admiral.

-On their 70th wedding anniversary in November 2017, Queen Elizabeth II appointed Philip to be a knight grand cross of the Royal Victorian Order for his services to the sovereign.
+On their 70th wedding anniversary in November 2017, Elizabeth appointed Philip to be a knight grand cross of the Royal Victorian Order for his services to the sovereign.

 The couple celebrated their last wedding anniversary together, their 73rd, on Nov.
 20, 2020.

-In honor of the anniversary, Buckingham Palace released a photo showing the queen and Philip looking at a card made by three of their great-grandchildren, 7-year-old Prince George, 5-year-old Princess Charlotte and 2-year-old Prince Louis, the children of Prince William and Duchess Kate.
+In honor of the anniversary, Buckingham Palace released a photo showing the queen and Philip looking at a card made by three of their great-grandchildren, Prince George, Princess Charlotte and Prince Louis, the children of Prince William and Duchess Kate.